iMac Pro Discontinued

 SSD and RAM

 The iMac Pro can be configured with up to 4TB of solid state storage, though the base machine ships with a 1TB SSD.
-It also supports up to 128GB of 2666MHz DDR4 ECC memory, which minimizes errors in data.
+It also supports up to 256GB of 2666MHz DDR4 ECC memory, which minimizes errors in data.
 The entry-level $4,999 machine comes with 32GB RAM, and RAM can be upgraded after purchase by Apple or an Apple Authorized Service Provider.

 In the entry-level machine, there are four 8GB DIMM RAM modules, while upgraded models feature 4x16GB and 4x32GB arrangements.
 While the iMac Pro supports quad-channel memory, customers who are planning to upgrade the RAM after purchase need to replace all four modules.
+The RAM maximum, 256GB, needs to be purchased when ordering from Apple as upgrading to 256GB after purchase is not an option.

 There are four Thunderbolt 3 ports built into the iMac Pro, which can power up to two high-performance RAID arrays and two 5K displays at the first time.
 Thunderbolt 3 supports data transfer speeds of up to 40Gb/s.